UnoArroefy/be-capstone/README.md

 ## API Documentation

-This application provides a simple REST API for authentication and data management used in the performance dashboard system.
+This application provides a simple REST API for authentication and data management.
 Below are the available endpoints.

 ---